shorepine/amy/README.md

 ## Using AMY in Arduino

 Copy this repository to your `Arduino/libraries` folder as `Arduino/libraries/amy`, and `#include <AMY-Arduino.h>`.
-There are examples for the Pi Pico and ESP32 variants in `examples/`.
+There are examples for the Pi Pico, ESP32 (and variants), and Teensy (works on 4.X and 3.6 -- the 3.2 should work but there may be an I2S bug.)
+Use the File->Examples->AMY Synthesizer menu to find them.

-At this time, we don't support multicore in Arduino, as the board support packages make assumptions that conflict with AMY.
+At this time, we don't support multicore in Arduino like we do for bare metal MCUs, as the board support packages make assumptions that conflict with AMY.
 You get a buffer a samples back from us and you can do whatever you want with it, including sending over I2S, DACs, modifying it.

 ## Using AMY in your software